FAQ

 Yes, for every Business Scaling cohort, we can only accept about 75 entrepreneurs from across the U.S. and Puerto Rico, and 40 for the Startup Accelerator cohort, and we receive many more applications.
 However, we encourage all to apply, and we can consider people for future cohorts.
 Currently, we conduct two cohorts per year.

 No. We do not require any academic degrees whatsoever to participate in the program.
-Stanford professors teach the program, and there will be assignments.
+Industry leaders teach the program, and there will be assignments.
 However, you will be asked to apply the learnings to your business, and you are the best expert on your business.
 Some participants have not received a high school diploma, and others have advanced graduate degrees from prestigious universities.
 The program is demanding, but we are proud that 95%+ of the participants successfully complete it.

 The language used in the program is English.
 The lectures, class discussions, and readings are in English.
 However, we are not assessing participants on their English language skills.
 For many people in our program, English is their second language, and their first language is Spanish or Portuguese.
 And for many others in our program, English is their first and primary language.